POLES AND POLITICS: STRIPPER AND ACTIVIST GIZELLE MARIE’S FIGHT FOR SEX WORKERS’ DIGNITY

 “I can’t express this enough: There are black Hispanic women,” she said.
 “But I found a way to fight against all the bashing I got and this became a thing.
 There were far more people supporting me as a black woman speaking about the injustices towards women in this industry where you don’t hear it loud enough.”

-Like Gizelle, Nuni, a 25-year-old stripper in New York City, is also open about what really goes down in strip clubs.
+It was because of Gizelle’s loud activism that strippers—like Nuni, a 25-year-old stripper in New York City—have become more open about what really goes down in strip clubs.

 As an African American woman with non-straight hair, Nuni was only landing stripping gigs at Queens clubs, which have an aggressive environment, demanding managers and patrons who prefer “twerking” to “talking,” she said.